lowecg/graalvm-build-test/README.md

 ```

-The project is based on holy-lambda documentation is available [here](https://fierycod.github.io/holy-lambda).
+The project is based on holy-lambda.
+Documentation is available [here](https://fierycod.github.io/holy-lambda).